Rogue Trader Class Tier List (Patch 1.6)

 ASoldierRanged carry

-AOperativeDebuff enabler
+AOperativeDebuff payload

 BWarriorMelee tank